 “I cared for a diverse patient population across a wide variety of clinical venues.”

 In addition, fellows have a longitudinal outpatient clinic that runs one half-day per week throughout the year.
 A sample rotation schedule is below:

 |Pediatrics / By the Bay Health||VA Medical Center

 |UCSF Medical Center Inpatient Consult / Elective||Zuckerberg SF General Hospital||VA Medical Center Long-Term Care|

 |Kaiser Oakland Inpatient Consult||By the Bay Health||VA Medical Center Inpatient Consult||Elective/Scholarly|

 Inpatient Palliative Care Consultation Services (6 months)

-Fellows join the inpatient palliative medicine consultation teams at UCSF Medical Center, San Francisco General Hospital & Trauma Center (SFGH), and the San Francisco Veterans Affairs hospital (VA).
-Fellows see a wide-variety of patients through these distinct services, which encompass a quaternary care academic medical center, a county hospital & level 1 trauma center, and a federally-run hospital.
-During their inpatient rotations at UCSF Medical center and SFGH, fellows also manage Comfort Care patients in several specially appointed comfort care suites.
+Fellows join the inpatient palliative medicine consultation teams at UCSF Medical Center, Kaiser Oakland, Zuckerberg San Francisco General Hospital & Trauma Center (ZSFG), and the San Francisco Veterans Affairs hospital (VA).
+Fellows see a wide-variety of patients through these distinct services, which encompass a quaternary care academic medical center, an HMO, a county hospital & level 1 trauma center, and a federally-run hospital.
+During their inpatient rotations at UCSF Medical center and ZSFG, fellows also manage Comfort Care patients in several specially appointed comfort care suites.